Kyle Palmieri: Anaheim Ducks

 As a result of the 2012–13 NHL lockout, Palmieri split the 2012–13 season between the Ducks and their new AHL affiliate, the Norfolk Admirals.
 While playing with the Admirals, Palmieri tallied 13 goals and 12 assists for 25 points before being promoted to the NHL level once the lockout ended.
 On February 28, Palmieri became the second-youngest Ducks player to record a hat-trick in a 5–1 win over the Nashville Predators.
-He finished the season with 21 points through 42 regular-season games before playing in all seven Western Conference Quarterfinal games against the Detroit Red Wings.
+He finished the season with 21 points through 42 regular season games before playing in all seven Western Conference Quarterfinal games against the Detroit Red Wings.
 Once the playoffs concluded, it was revealed that Palmieri played through a shoulder injury.
 Despite this, coach Bruce Boudreau called his season "adequete."
 On July 26, Palmieri signed a three-year contract extension to remain with the Ducks organization.

 The 2013–14 season was Palmieri's first full-time NHL campaign and he set career-highs in goals, assists, and points.
 Following an injury to Dustin Penner mid-game, Palmieri was placed on the Ducks' top line alongside Corey Perry and Ryan Getzlaf.
 On October 30, Palmieri recorded his fourth multi-goal game to help the Ducks come back from a 2–0 deficit against the Philadelphia Flyers.
 In his first game in his hometown New Jersey on November 4, Palmieri scored the game-winning goal at 9:09 into the first period and was named the game's third star.
-He finished the season with 31 points thorugh 71 games as the Ducks qualified for the 2014 Stanley Cup playoffs.
+He finished the season with 31 points through 71 games as the Ducks qualified for the 2014 Stanley Cup playoffs.
 During Round 1 against the Dallas Stars, Palmieri scored one goal before being pulled from the lineup in Game 4.
 He remained out the Ducks' lineup until Game 3 of Round 2 against the Los Angeles Kings.
-Once the Ducks were eliminated by the Kings in Game 7, Palmieri ended the post-season with three goals and 14 penalty minutes through nine games.
+Once the Ducks were eliminated by the Kings in Game 7, Palmieri ended the postseason with three goals and 14 penalty minutes through nine games.

 In the second year of his new contract, Palmieri missed the majority of the Ducks' pre-season games due to a high ankle sprain.
 However, he was healthy enough to participate in two full practices with the Ducks before the season began.
 After missing 18 games, Palmieri made his season debut and started off strong by recording two goals in four games.
 By December, he had tallied five goals and nine points through 15 games before being placed on injured reserve due to him aggravating his shoulder.
 When he returned to the lineup on January 2, he scored his sixth goal of the season to beat the St. Louis Blues 4–3.